 To capitalize on this opportunity, subscription companies need to tidy up their value propositions and then communicate them to both their customers and the market.
 The overarching value of giving a subscriptions gift should also be highlighted — recipients won’t have to worry about recurring costs as they try out a new product or service, and givers are satisfied with sharing something enjoyable.
 Businesses that can match these messages with the right audience have the opportunity to help their customer win at holiday gift-giving while pushing their business into the black.

 Category Affinity vs. Privacy

 Recapturing the attention of prospective customers after they’ve abandoned their shopping carts is a battle for online merchants.
 To remain top of mind, sellers have retargeted shoppers with both email promotions and online advertisements.
 Expect that once again they’ll resort to these tactics; however, they must walk a fine line to not pester shoppers or impede on a consumer’s privacy.

 Category affinity is the key to finding this retargeting balance.
 This year, merchants should challenge themselves to more deeply understand which products align with one another.
 Using these insights, they can periodically show prospects products related to previously viewed items as part of their retargeting efforts to draw customers back to their site without sounding like a broken record.

 The holidays are a busy time of year for everyone, but it’s also a time to show people you care about what they want and need.
 For merchants, it’s time to stop thinking about the holiday season as your one chance to get a piece of the holiday pie.
 Instead, view it as an opportunity to turn a “holiday shopper” into a long-term customer that keeps on giving.

 Jeff Dahlby is vice president of MarketForce, Digital River’s in-house agency.

-Contact us to learn more about how our team of global marketing experts can help create shopping experiences that will keep customers loyal to your brand well beyond the holiday season.
+Contact us to learn how our team of global marketing experts can help your brand increase customer loyalty well beyond the holiday season.